KonnexionsGmbH/ora_bench/docker/README.md

     cd ora_bench

-**Important:** If the repository was previously used on Windows, then all files in the `src_elixir/deps` directory must also be deleted from Windows first!
+**Important:** If the repository was previously used on Windows, then all files in the following directories must also be deleted from Windows first:

+- `src_erlang/_build`
+- `src_elixir/deps`

 The Docker container with the Oracle database is located on the host computer and can be accessed using the IP address of the host computer: